Beneficiary Deed vs. Trust in Arizona

 That step is essential.
 Once properly recorded, the deed will give your named beneficiary a direct interest in the property after you pass, helping them avoid probate hassles and potentially shortening the process.

-Living Trusts: An Overview for Comprehensive Estate Planning
+Revocable Living Trust: An Overview for Comprehensive Estate Planning

-There are two main types of Living Trusts: revocable and irrevocable.
+There are two main types of Trusts: revocable living trusts and irrevocable trusts.
 Revocable means you have the freedom to alter or revoke your trust during your lifetime, granting you continued oversight.
 An irrevocable trust, on the other hand, generally cannot be changed once it’s created.
 Many individuals opt for Revocable Living Trusts when they want to preserve flexibility while planning for the future.

 One transition to note: Living Trusts are known to tackle more than just probate avoidance.
 For instance, a well-crafted trust can address the possibility of incapacity, ensuring that a trustee manages your affairs if you cannot manage them on your own.